 Our Goal for 2020: 20-10-1

-The last 5 years we partnered with Living Water International (LWI) and through the generous donations of our community, we reached our goal of $8,000. $5,000 of this amount was used to fund the entire process of drilling a well in a community in Nicaragua.
-The last two years we used $1500 to provide clean drinking water to 20 families for 10 years while providing 1 hygiene educator to the community.
+The last 6 years we partnered with Living Water International (LWI) and through the generous donations of our community, we have raised a total of $11,600. $5,000 of this amount was used to fund the entire process of drilling a well in a community in Nicaragua.
+The last three years we used $1500 (each year) to provide clean drinking water to 20 families for 10 years while providing 1 hygiene educator to the community.
 We appreciate the support of everyone who has been a part of reaching these goals.

 About Living Water